 Dispensers: For extremely high velocity picks, usually in excess of 1,100 lines per picker per hour.
-Dispensers (a-frames and others) are highly-automated technologies that make sense if the product type and volume are right.
+Dispensers (a-frames and others) are highly automated technologies that make sense if the product type and volume are right.

 Light-directed picking: Typically used in conjunction with dynamic storage such as carton flow.
 This type of system covers a broad range of SKUs in terms of lines-per-hour, ranging from 300 all the way up to nearly 1,200.
 The versatility is key here, since pick-to-light works with a variety of storage and picking media.
-It’s considered faster and more accurate than other types of picker notification.
+It’s considered faster and more accurate than other types of picker notifications.

 Case pick label: Excellent for fast-moving case picks, ranging from 200 to 700 lines per hour in dynamic storage.

 Voice picking: Voice picking technologies typically deliver 100 to 300 lines per hour velocity.
 Can be used on static or dynamic storage.